 So how about it?
 Try this risoni salad one of these days — you will not regret it!

 OR YOU CAN GET SOME MORE IDEAS FROM THIS LIST OF SIDE DISHES FROM AROUND THE WORLD!

 IF YOU ARE LOOKING FOR OTHER EUROPEAN RECIPES, YOU WILL LIKE THESE RECIPES BY COUNTRY!

 - 1 cup tomatoes, cored, seeded and diced

 - 1 cup cucumber, diced

-Cook risoni as per package instructions.
-Once cooked, rinse with cold water and set aside.
+- Cook the risoni as per package instructions.

 - Then drain, rinse with cold water, and continue draining while preparing the other ingredients.(NOTE: Keep them almost the same size when chopping.)

 - Use a medium-sized bowl to combine the following: cucumber, bell pepper, tomatoes, olives, capers, and mozzarella.

 - Add olive oil, lemon juice, salt, pepper and the drained risoni.